stelligent/aws-anchore-engine-scanner/README.md

 #### Setup Credentials

-If you have MFA configure with your AWS account, you can setup your credentials using [hashicorp vault](https://github.com/hashicorp/vault) or run the following commands and provide appropriate parameters to each environment variables.
+If you have MFA configure with your AWS account, run the following commands and provide appropriate parameters to each environment variables.
 Else, configure your AWS session on your workstation as described in [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

 ```make
 make get-cred \